 BA, MA, MSc, DPhil

-Crispin Jenkinson is Professor of Health Services Research, Director of the Health Services Research Unit at the Nuffield Department of Population Health, and a Senior Research Fellow of Harris Manchester College at the University of Oxford.
+Crispin Jenkinson is Senior Advisor at Valid Insight.
+He is Professor of Health Services Research, Director of the Health Services Research Unit at the Nuffield Department of Population Health, and a Senior Research Fellow of Harris Manchester College at the University of Oxford.
 He graduated from Bedford College (University of London) before coming to Oxford where he gained an MSc in Psychology and then undertook research on the psychological impact of long-term illness for a DPhil.
 His main research interests include patient reported outcomes (PROs) and health status measurement, the evaluation of patient experiences of medical care, and methodology.
 He has extensive experience of developing and validating outcome measures and, in collaboration with others, has conducted randomised controlled trials in which such instruments have been primary end-points.
 This work has led to the development of several internationally recognized PRO measures including the Parkinson’s Disease Questionnaire (PDQ), Amyotrophic Lateral Sclerosis Questionnaire (ALSAQ), and the Endometriosis Health Profile (EHP).
-He has written and edited a number of books as well as having written over 190 peer reviewed publications.
+He has written and edited many books as well as having authored over 230 peer reviewed publications.

 Carole Alison Chrvala

-Carole Chrvala has over 25 years’ experience as an epidemiologist, HEOR researcher and market access medical writer.
+Carole Chrvala is Senior Advisor at Valid Insight.
+She has nearly 30 years’ experience as an epidemiologist and HEOR researcher.
 Her work spans collaborations with government health agencies, payers, academic institutions, pharmaceutical and medical device companies, medical education and communication organisations, and healthcare professional societies located in the US, UK, EU, and Israel.
 Carole is highly experienced in epidemiologic consulting, biostatistical support, strategic competitive analysis, medical intelligence, medical writing and publication planning services in diverse therapeutic areas including oncology, cardiovascular disease, diabetes mellitus, infectious diseases, musculoskeletal disorders, neurologic disorders, pain, psychiatric disorders, rare diseases, respiratory disorders, rheumatologic disorders, and women’s health.

 Carole has developed and validated risk prediction models for various chronic and infectious diseases, analysed health care resource utilisation and economic burden, determined projections for the global epidemiologic burden of diverse health conditions, developed prospective and retrospective research studies to examine the impact of clinical interventions and developed statistical analysis plans for retrospective and prospective case-control studies and randomised clinical trials.